 - Increased brand awareness

 To make it even more impactful, you can highlight the most important parts or numbers in bold.
 In the end, you’ll get something like this:

 How to quantify your marketing manager experience

 - Executed segmented & personalized email marketing campaigns throughout key moments of customer lifecycle and analyzed marketing analytics & metrics (34% average email open rate).

 - Practiced basic SEO techniques to drive more website traffic & achieve page 1 Google rankings(260% increase in organic search), and maintained local search relevance.

 - Implemented launch of PR campaigns with 25 national and statewide magazines & media companiesby calling editors and pitching products.

-2. Include marketing manager resume skills
+3. Include top marketing manager resume skills

 Just like you’d SEO optimize your article with all important keywords, you should optimize your resume for the ATS and the job ad you’re targeting.